OSH-2022/x-runikraft/README.md

 ## Contributing to Runikraft

+This is only a course project, which will no longer be developed or maintained after this semester.
+Therefore, directly contributing to this repository may not be accepted.
+However, if you are interested in Runikraft and want to develop a derived work of it, please do not directly fork this repository as it contains many unrelated files like reports and references.
+Instead, just create a new repository and upload necessary files in this repository.

 ## License

 Most of Runikraft is distributed under the BSD-3-Clause license; see `LICENSE` for details.
 Each source file should identify its license.
-Source files that do not identify a specific license are covered by the BSD-3-Clause license.
+Source code files (including but not limited to `text/x-csrc`, `text/x-chdr`, `text/x-c++src`, `test/x-c++hdr`, `text/rust`, `text/x-makefile`, etc.) that do not identify a specific license are covered by the BSD-3-Clause license.

 The documentations and reports of Runikraft are distributed under the CC-BY-4.0 license; see `report/LICENSE` for details.

-## Contact Us
+Document files (including but not limited to `text/markdown`, `text/x-tex`, `text/x-log`, etc.) files that do not identify a specific license are implicitly licensed under the CC-BY-4.0.

+The copyright condition of image files (including but not limited to `image/jpeg`, `image/png`, etc.) are complex, because most of them are not our own works but are extracted from bibliographies.
+Most of images in our reports are *NOT* free components, so commercial publication of documents in the `report` directory should be performed carefully.
+The licenses for images are listed in  `report/COPYING.images.md`.